 8. Tag images that are relevant.
 In Facebook, tagging an image will result in the tagged person being notified of this action and possibly (depending on the person’s settings), causing the tagged image to appear in his/her News Feed.
 Don’t tag images of random people to try and increase your reach.
 Users may greatly resent being tagged in an image that is irrelevant.
 Tag with discretion to avoid being perceived as an image-tagging spammer.

-9. You only want one link on Twitter.
+9. You only want one link on X (formerly known as Twitter).
 You can have a link to an image, or a link to content or a landing page, but two links in a Twitter post (or in any social media post generally) is asking for trouble.
 You can, however, tweet more than once: once for the image and a second tweet with a link to content that has a link to the image.

 10. Give Canva a test drive.
 Canva, a free-to-use online graphic design tool, can streamline your production of social media-ready images.
 Canva’s library of social media image templates includes Instagram Posts, Facebook Posts, Instagram Stories, WhatsApp Status updates, Facebook Covers, Instagram Reels, TikTok Videos, YouTube Thumbnails, YouTube Intros, YouTube channel art, Twitter Posts, LinkedIn Banners, Instagram Story Highlight Covers, and Instagram Ads.
 The site offers a free version and also a Pro version that will unlock advanced image editing features.